gnu-bert/setup-c-programming/README.md

 # emacs-init.el
-Emacs / Debian init.el for C-programming beginner's like me :)
+Emacs / Debian init.el for C-programming for beginner's like me + install compiler:)

 # For debian 12.6